 git checkout -b your-new-branch-name

-git checkout -b lary-mak-blog
+git checkout -b lary-mak

 git status command:

 The command will list all the changes you made.
 To add them we will use

 git add *, which will add all the files to our branch.

 Let's add a commit message, briefly explaining what we added: